Funbit/ets2-telemetry-server/Readme.md

 - Windows Vista, Windows 7 or Windows 8 (32-bit or 64-bit)
 - Euro Truck Simulator 2 (**32-bit only for now**!)
 - .NET Framework 4.5 (pre-installed in Windows 8+)
-- iPhone OS 8+ (using built-in Mobile Safari) or Android 4+ devices (using Default or Chrome browser).
-It is recommended to create a shortcut for the application on the Home screen to automatically remove browser's navigation bar. **Warning:** since it is not possible to prevent Android device from going into sleep from a web page you must turn sleep mode off in the device's settings (or use third party apps that are capable of turning off sleep mode by application)
+- iPhone OS 8+ (using built-in Mobile Safari) or Android 4+ devices (using Default or Chrome browser). **Warning:** since it is not possible to prevent Android device from going into sleep from a web page you must turn sleep mode off in the device's settings (or use third party apps that are capable of turning off sleep mode by application)

 ### Installation